 Q: Are your prices competitive?

-Each piece that we create is made in house by one of our our five designer goldsmiths with over 110 years combined experience, and our three designer sales staff members have a combined experience of 58 years.
+Each piece that we create is made in house by our team which consists of designer/sales staff, designer/goldsmiths, gemologists and administrative staff.
 In spite of the fact that our jewelry is hand made in the USA one piece at a time, our prices are comparable to jewelry of similar quality found in other stores.

 Q: Do you buy jewelry?